 What are some of your key career lessons?

-Have a plan to create value before you show up to your first day on a job.
+Have a plan to create value before you show up on your first day on a job.

 Published on 11/12/2020